-Grand Master Valette decided that the Order needed a see appropriate to the status it had acquired by defeating the Ottomans (after a very long period of Ottoman victories).
+Valette decided that the Order needed a see appropriate to the status it had acquired by defeating the Ottomans (after a very long period of Ottoman victories).
 The Great Siege had shown that the main peninsula of the great harbour could not be protected only by Fort S. Elmo, which was located at its tip.
 Valette therefore decided to build a new town there.
-The design of its fortifications and of its urban layout was entrusted to Francesco Laparelli, a military engineer who had designed the new walls of Castel Sant'Angelo in Rome for Pope Pius IV.
+The design of its fortifications and urban layout was entrusted to Francesco Laparelli, a military engineer who had designed the new walls of Castel Sant'Angelo in Rome for Pope Pius IV.
 The first stone of La Valetta, the new town, was laid on March 28, 1566.

 Relations between the Order and Rome became so strong that Pietro del Monte, Maltese Ambassador to the Papal State, was elected Grand Master after Valette.
 He was nephew of Pope Julius III (Giovanni Maria Ciocchi del Monte) and he had adopted his uncle's surname and coat of arms.
 He continued the construction of Valletta and when Francesco Laparelli expressed the desire to leave Malta, Del Monte replaced him with Girolamo Cassar.